Doylestown, Pennsylvania: Transportation

+Doylestown Airport, a general aviation airport operated by the Bucks County Airport Authority, is located to the north of Doylestown.

+The Doylestown Community Bike and Hike System—founded in 1992—consists of over 25 mi of trails and side paths for pedestrians and bicycles serving both the borough of Doylestown and Doylestown Township.

 Utilities

 Electricity and natural gas in Doylestown is provided by PECO Energy Company, a subsidiary of Exelon.
 The Doylestown Borough Water Department provides water to the borough and some surrounding areas.
 Bucks County Water and Sewer owns and operates the sewer system in Doylestown.
 Trash and recycling collection in Doylestown is provided by the borough's Public Works department.

 Health care

-Doylestown Health operates the Doylestown Hospital on West State Street serving the borough and surrounding areas in the northern suburbs of Philadelphia.
+University of Pennsylvania Health System operates Doylestown Hospital on West State Street serving the borough and surrounding areas in the northern suburbs of Philadelphia.
 The hospital was founded in 1923.
-Doylestown Hospital consists of 232 beds and offers an emergency room along with various inpatient and outpatient services including cancer care, a stroke center, a chest pain center, and maternity services.
+Doylestown Hospital consists of 245 beds and offers an emergency room along with various inpatient and outpatient services including cancer care, a stroke center, a chest pain center, and maternity services.